WolframResearch/codeparser/docs/compatibility.md

 >However, you should note that you cannot use a library built with a newer version of the header into an older version of the Wolfram Language.

-So LibraryLink defines Wolfram version 12.1 as a minimum that can run with libraries built with the current Wolfram version.
+So LibraryLink defines Wolfram version 13.1 as a minimum that can run with libraries built with the current Wolfram version.

+But to be clear, LibraryLink does have forwards-compatibility.
+For example, libraries built with LibraryLink version 6 will work with LibraryLink version 7.

+The CodeParser paclets distributed by Wolfram Research on the public paclet server are built with LibraryLink version 6 in order to guarantee compatibility with all versions of Wolfram System from 12.1 onward.

 ## rpath (MacOSX)